binggu56/qmd/QTM/README.md

 -----------------------
 LQF:  Linear Quantum Force (LQF) : developed by Garashchuk and Rassolov, approximates quantum force as a linear function of coordinates

 QTM_MPI : Parallel version of QTM (with friction), can be used to compute the ground-state wavefunction of any system with pairwise potential

+KDE : kernal density estimate